bebound/hugo_blog/content/post/preview-latex-in-org-mode-in-macos.md

 -   Add TeX related bin to path: `(setenv "PATH" (concat (getenv "PATH") ":/Library/TeX/texbin"))`
 -   Tell Org Mode to create svg images: `(setq org-latex-create-formula-image-program 'dvisvgm)`

-Now you can see the rendered LaTeX equation by calling `org-preview-latex-fragment`.
+Now you can see the rendered LaTeX equation by calling `org-preview-latex-fragment` or using shortcut `,Tx`.

 If you want to load LaTeX previews automatically at startup, add this at the beginning of org file: `#+STARTUP: latexpreview`.